gaurav1Nn/PredictX/README.md

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.

+To run the project of frontend cd frontend npm install npm run dev

+TO RUN BACKEND

-Try running some of the following tasks:
+Try running some of the following tasks: npx hardhat compile

 ```shell
 npx hardhat help